13th Annual FDIB-Africa Program

 South Africa, Zimbabwe & Botswana — July 7-20, 2019

 This unique two-week overseas professional program is sponsored and lead-managed by the SC CIBER for the first time in July 2019.
 The program - buliding upon the 12 years of experience from the annual Faculty Development Africa program - is an opportunity for SC Alumni, U.S.-based executives and professionals (and their guests) to experience firsthand the unique business and cultural opportunities of Sub-Saharan Africa as they travel to Cape Town and Sabi Sands, South Africa; Victoria Falls, Zimbabwe; and Kasane and Chobe, Botswana to participate in numerous business networking and cultural visits Scheduled visits include: Reception with embassy personnel, AMCHAM and country minister-level staff; Women's Entrepreneurship Programs, Wildlife Conservation NGOs , and Eco-Tourism sites to include: Cape of Good Hope, Cape Point, Penguin Colony, Seal Island, Robben Island, Table Mountain, Chobe National Park, Sabi Sands Game Reserve, and Victoria Falls, Zimbabwe (with option to visit Zambia side of Victoria Falls as well).
 Program fees - based on double-occupancy (round-trip airfare to Cape Town/from Johannesburg is not included) - are: University of South Carolina Alumni and Executives - $12,500; Non-USC Alumni Executives/ Professionals - $13,500, and all adult guests of participants - $11,500.
-A single room supplement of $3,000 is also available for those participants who wish to room alone during the entire program (if availability of lodging allows).
+A single room supplement ($3,000) is also available for those participants who wish to room alone during the entire program (if availability of lodging allows).
 Program fees include all in-Africa air travel - including charter flights; ground transportation between events and sites; lodging in five star accomodations; most meals; national park and conservation fees; visa fees; all other entry fees; and basic tips and gratuities.
 The program is capped at 24 total participants and guests on a first-come, first-served basis.
 The official deadline for application is December 1, 2018 (if a waiting list becomes necessary, it will also be on a first-come, first-served basis).
 To apply, please use the application form link below.
 For current and any additional information, please contact Mike Shealy, CIBER Director at your convenience.
-Note: The program brochure will be available and posted by August 30, 2018.

 There are also several other CIBER FDIB/PDIB overseas study programs — in both summer and winter — offered by other CIBER schools and consortia, including programs to the Middle East (UAE, Egypt & Oman), China, Australia, Cuba, Ireland, Peru/Colombia, Chile, Brazil/Argentina/Chile and Hong Kong.
 For more information concerning all CIBER FDIB Programs - both domestic and overseas, please visit CIBERweb.